Encourage self-esteem by teaching students to look at their unique qualities and how they are physically and emotionally changing in a positive light.

 Your best friend is crying because someone told her she was overweight.
 What suggestions would you give your friend?

-Did this lesson help your students to feel better about themselves?
+Did this lesson help students feel better about themselves?